Samantha Stosur: 2012: Continued success

 Seeded first, Stosur started the year by losing in the second round of the Brisbane International to Iveta Benešová.
 She then suffered two first-round defeats at the hands of Francesca Schiavone at the Sydney International, and then by Sorana Cîrstea, at the Australian Open.
 Stosur admitted that she could not cope under the heavy weight of home expectations, especially after winning the US Open.
 Despite the result, Stosur's ranking remained at No. 5 due to her not having many ranking points to defend and Li Na failing to defend her finalist points from the Australian Open.
 Stosur then traveled to Fribourg to represent Australia in their Fed Cup tie against Switzerland.
 She won both of her singles rubbers against Timea Bacsinszky and Stefanie Vögele.

-Stosur then competed at the Qatar Open in Doha.
+Stosur then competed at the Qatar Ladies Open in Doha.
 She was seeded third and avenged her loss in the first round of the Australian Open by defeating Sorana Cîrstea in the second round; she eventually lost in the final to current world No. 1, Victoria Azarenka, who had not lost a match (17–0) to that point in 2012.
 Her second Middle-East tournament was the Dubai Championships, where she defeated Lucie Šafářová in the second round in three sets, but for the second straight year she lost to former world No. 1, Jelena Janković.
 Stosur then traveled to the United States to compete in the Indian Wells Open, where she defeated young American Irina Falconi, to make the third round, where she lost a very tough match to Nadia Petrova.
 Then at the Miami Open, Stosur made the quarterfinals after a big comeback from a set and 2–5 down to defeat Chanelle Scheepers.
 Serena Williams got revenge on Stosur for the 2011 US Open final by defeating her in straight sets.